dawnchan030920/personal-blog/content/about/index.md

 * College student in Wuhan University.
 * Enjoy exploring theoretical stuff when encountering problems and trying to figure out reusable solutions for them.
-* Interested in FP, PLT, Architecture, UI/UX and a lot more.
+* Interested in PLT, FP, Architecture, UI/UX and a lot more.
+* Currently exploring different type systems and their corresponding experimental languages.
 * Know something about C#, TypeScript, Haskell, Rust and related frameworks.

 ![Profile Views](https://komarev.com/ghpvc/?username=dawnchan030920)